jaydeep4321/FoodHub/README.md

-# Foodie: A Food Delivery Platform 🍔🍕
+# FoodHub: A Food Delivery Platform 🍔🍕

-Welcome to Foodie, a robust food delivery platform developed with React.js, Tailwind CSS, and various other technologies.
-Foodie offers a seamless food ordering experience, with access to thousands of restaurants, real-time weather information, and precise geolocation features.
+Welcome to FoodHub, a robust food delivery platform developed with React.js, Tailwind CSS, and various other technologies.
+FoodHub offers a seamless food ordering experience, with access to thousands of restaurants, real-time weather information, and precise geolocation features.

 ## Live Demo 🚀